mmmmosca/LOON/README.md

 # LOON (Label Oriented Object Notation)

+>LOON is a human-friendly, modular and extensible language for structuring data and transpiling it to JSON.

 ---

-LOON is a human-friendly, modular and extensible language for structuring data and transpiling it to JSON.

----

 ## Syntax

-loon files (that end in .loon) have a basic structure, there are two hierarchies and key-value pairs along with some operators:
+LOON files (that end in .loon) have a basic structure, there are two hierarchies and key-value pairs along with some operators:
 - Labels (top-level)
 - Spaces (sub-level)
 - Identities (basic key value pairs)